ChurchApps/Docker/README.md

 # Docker
 Docker compose images for LCS projects

-We currently have 4 Main projects : Accounts , APIs , CHUMS , StreamingLive
+We currently have 4 Main projects : Accounts , APIs , CHUMS , StreamingLive.

 Inside each project , there is multiple microservices that you can start using docker-compose in there respective folders.

 After cloning this repo to a local directory, you can either use docker-compose to start all the microservices of a project, or you can use docker commands in each directory to start each docker microservice from its docker file.